Equipment and home adaptations (occupational therapy)

 We cannot help with:

-• physiotherapy - contact your GP if you need help to restore movement and function
+• physiotherapy: contact your GP if you need help to restore movement and function

-• providing walking aids, wheelchairs or scooters - contact your GP instead
+• providing walking aids, wheelchairs or scooters: contact your GP instead

-What we might recommend
+What we might be able to provide

-Equipment to help you stay safe
+Equipment to help you with daily tasks

 Equipment and simple aids can help you move around your home safely.
 These include: